linZHank/invpend_experiment/README.md

    run `roslaunch invpend_control load_invpend.launch` to spawn the model in gazebo and initiate ros_control

 ## Current Issues:
-- \[Fixed\] It seems ros_control was keeping exerting control to the joints, which maintains the pole not falling down. _Set pid to 0, 0, 0 in config yaml file_
+- \[Fixed\] It seems ros_control was keeping exerting control to the joints, which maintains the pole not falling down.
+  - **Set pid to 0, 0, 0 in config yaml file, to disable position control**
-- \[Partial Fixed\] Cannot reset simulation: if "/gazebo/reset_simulation" service called, gazebo model went back to initial, however "ROS time moved backwards" error appeared and cannot get data from all topics.
+- \[Fixed\] Cannot reset simulation: if "/gazebo/reset_simulation" service called, gazebo model went back to initial, however "ROS time moved backwards" error appeared and cannot get data from all topics.
 Logs are as follows. _In `invpend_control/launch/load_invpend.launch`, line 4, set ros parameter `use_sim_time` to `false` or in complete `<arg name="use_sim_time" default="false"/>`.
 But, this will cause reset time consumed to be accumulated due to the mechanism in `/opt/ros/kinetic/lib/python2.7/dist-packages/rospy/timer.py`_
-  - _Consider two attempts: 1\) set `use_sim_time` to `true` and subscribe to `/gazebo/link_state` since this topic does not rely on `/clock`; 2) Try delete model and respawn it, but I have no idea if I can subsribe joint or link states from the new model._
+  - **Publish `/gazebo/set_link_state` topic to set "pole" link's state as initial**

+>
 ```
 Traceback (most recent call last):
   File "invpend_control/scripts/vel_ctrl_test.py", line 86, in <module>